1:24-cv-13059

 VI.
 Other Allegations

-- Indirect Infringement: The complaint alleges inducement of infringement, stating that Defendant distributes "product literature and website materials" that instruct end users on how to use the accused products in an infringing manner (Compl. ¶31).
-Contributory infringement is also alleged (Compl. ¶27).
+- Indirect Infringement: The complaint alleges inducement of infringement, stating that Defendant distributes "product literature and website materials" that instruct end-users to operate the products in a manner that infringes the ’365 Patent (Compl. ¶31).
+It also makes a conclusory allegation of contributory infringement (Compl. ¶27).

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-- A core issue will be one of definitional scope: can the term "positional information device", which is described in the patent almost exclusively in the context of vehicle navigation, be construed broadly enough to encompass the mobile application and pet tracking collar of the accused system?
+- A core issue will be one of definitional scope: can claim terms like "address stored in" a "positional information device," which are rooted in the patent's context of sharing pre-programmed navigation destinations between vehicles, be construed broadly enough to cover the real-time GPS coordinates transmitted by a pet tracking collar?